aldur/dotfiles/nix/base_hosts/crostini/README.md

-# `lxc` guest
+# ChromeOS Crostini guest

-This Flake allows creating a NixOS LXC container with the modules of this repository plus [what it takes][0] to run in [ChromeOS Crostini][1].
+This Flake allows creating a NixOS guest (LXC container or Baguette image) with the modules of this repository plus [what it takes][0] to run in [ChromeOS Crostini][1].

 ## SSH keys

 ### Guest

-The keys you'll find in this folder are only used within the `lxc` container, which is not exposed to the network but just to the host.
+The keys you'll find in this folder are only used within the container/VM, which is not exposed to the network but just to the host.
 Having them hard-coded avoids needing to re-verify the guest fingerprint for every new container instantiation.